PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 mycancel() { scancel $(squeue -u $USER | tail -1 | tr -s [:blank:] | cut -d' ' -f2); }
 ```

 The shell function above is written in Bash.
-Below is `pycancel` which does exactly the same thing as `mycancel` except it is written in Python which is a language that most people prefer writing:
+Below is `pycancel` which performs the same function as `mycancel` except it is written in Python which is a language that most people prefer over Bash:

 ```python
 #!/usr/licensed/anaconda3/2020.7/bin/python